shankararul/dbt_eda_tools/README.md

 > ✅ Timeseries column exploration
 `Get summary statistics such as Start date, End date, estimated granularity of the timeseries (day,month,year), null values for timeseries columns`

+✅ Debug Preview during dbt build/run

+> ✅ Get row count
-🚧 Debug Preview during dbt build/run (Coming soon) `Prints the row count for both tables & views / preview of the model in the terminal during dbt build/run`
+`Logs the row count for both tables & views in the termialn after dbt build/run`

+> ✅ Get Head of the table
+`Preview of the model in the terminal during dbt build/run`

 | DB | Status |